davecrump/portsdown5/README.md

 Web control is available alongside either of the other configurations, but the HDMI display (with mouse) and touchscreen are mutually exclusive

-# Installation for Portsdown 5 RPi 4 Version
+# Installation for Portsdown 5

 The preferred installation method only needs a Windows PC connected to the same (internet-connected) network as your Raspberry Pi.
 Do not connect a keyboard or HDMI display directly to your Raspberry Pi.

-- First download the latest 64 bit bookworm lite release on to your Windows PC from here https://downloads.raspberrypi.org/raspios_lite_arm64/images/raspios_lite_arm64-2024-10-28/2024-10-22-raspios-bookworm-arm64-lite.img.xz
+- First download the latest 64 bit trixie lite release on to your Windows PC from here https://downloads.raspberrypi.org/raspios_lite_arm64/images/raspios_lite_arm64-2025-10-02/2025-10-01-raspios-trixie-arm64-lite.img.xz

 - Unzip the image (using 7zip as it is a .xz compressed file) and then transfer it to a Micro-SD Card using Win32diskimager https://sourceforge.net/projects/win32diskimager/